-Requirements for listing on the Shopify App Store
+Requirements for public apps on Shopify

 Some app types, such as sales channel apps, need to meet additional requirements based on how they're configured.
 You can find these requirements in the Specific requirements for certain app configurations section below.